 Getting a loft conversion requires a lot of work and upfront cost, so you need to ensure you can afford it before you start.
 But, if the idea of a loft conversion appeals to you, it’s worth taking the time to think about what you really want and need from it.
 Some lofts will be suitable for growing families, while some will be better suited to those who don’t want to pay a larger mortgage.
+As the pandemic continues, many are turning to loft conversions to give them more space for working from home and home schooling.
 If you’re still not sure about a loft conversion, then there are lots of other ways to convert your property into a home.
 Here are some things to consider when you should get your loft conversion.

-There are various ways to make your home more sustainable, including converting part of your loft into a bedroom, kitchen, bathroom, utility room, or home office that you can kit out with office furniture, from companies like https://www.officemonster.co.uk/.
+There are various ways to make your home more spacious, including converting part of your loft into a bedroom, bathroom or home office that you can kit out with office furniture, from companies like https://www.officemonster.co.uk/.
 Depending on the size of your loft, each of these can be feasible, although some are better than others.
-Loft conversions have been a popular way of increasing your living space as well as adding value to an older home for decades, as more people seek out the benefits of a loft conversion for their home.
-In modern loft conversions, the loft space is usually accessible on the top floor, which can often be converted from a former ‘garage’ space.
-The most obvious benefit of loft conversion is the increased living space that a loft conversion can provide, with a large open space that can be used for a variety of purposes.
+You also need to consider building regulations as there are restrictions on what sort of room you can place where.
+Loft conversions have traditionally been used to increase living space as well as adding value to an older home.
+In modern loft conversions, the loft space is usually accessible on the top floor, which can often be converted from a former storage space.

 • Structural design